NexTGen

 Perform clinical testing

 Early in the programme, the team has been working to implement three innovative phase I clinical trials testing different steps in the development of T cells: a highly customisable CAR region; an engineering component that blocks a treatment-inhibiting cytokine in the microenvironment; two T-cell platforms for engineering and two administration routes.
 Synergy between the clinical studies and the team’s basic and preclinical research will support iterative refinement of the CAR T cells developed through the programme.
-Two of the three clinical trials are undergoing FDA and MHRA regulatory review and will start recruiting patients soon.
+One of the clinical trials is already undergoing regulatory review, with the other two to be submitted soon.

 Looking ahead